(416) 736-2100 ext. 77925

 Annisette, M. (2012).
 Racialization Processes in Accountancy.
 In Walker, S. et al (eds.)
-Critical Histories of Accounting: Sinister Inscriptions in the Modern Era, London: Routledge.
-August 2012
+Critical Histories of Accounting: Sinister Inscriptions in the Modern Era, London: Routledge, pp. 200-215.

 Graham, C. and Annisette, M. (2012).
 The Role of Transnationals in Framing Accounting in the Global South.
-In Hopper, T. et al Handbook of Accounting and Development, London: Routledge July 2012
+In Hopper, T. et al (eds.)
+Handbook of Accounting and Development, London: Routledge, pp. 59-73.

-Annisette, M. (2010) Maintaining Empire: The practice link in Trinidad and Tobago.
-In Poullaos, C. and Sian, S. (eds).
-Accountancy and empire: the British legacy of professional organization, London: Routledge, pp.168-191 September 2010
+Annisette, M. (2010).
+Maintaining Empire: The Practice Link in Trinidad and Tobago.
+In Poullaos, C. and Sian, S. (eds.)
+Accountancy and Empire: the British Legacy of Professional Organization, London: Routledge, pp.168-191.

 Editorials in Refereed Journals:

 Annisette, M., Cooper, C., and Gendron Y. (2015).
 Against Dogmatism.
 Critical Perspectives on Accounting, Vol. 26, pp. 1.

 Annisette, M., Cooper, C., and Gendron Y. (2015).
 Living a contradictory Life: CPAs Admission into SSCI.
 Critical Perspectives on Accounting, Vol. 31, pp. 1-4.

 Annisette, M. and Trivedi, S. (2010).
 The Experience of Indian Chartered Accountants in Canada.
 Annual Magazine o the Institute of Chartered Accountants of India